 I remember the first meal I ate intuitively was a slice of hot apple pie for lunch.
 I couldn’t think of anything that felt more joyful and free.
 I specifically remember sitting on a blanket, in my bedroom, having a picnic all on my own.

 The key is to not force yourself to stop craving junk food.
-You will naturally crave it less over time, because it loses it’s power over you.
+You will naturally crave it less over time, because as I’ve mentioned loses it’s power over you.
 It becomes just food.

 Over time, my body realized how much better I felt when I ate REAL foods (what I mean by real foods, here).
 Moderation is key.
 So if I want ice-cream or candy every now and then, I can have it.